Complaining about access to official information

 If we decide an investigation is necessary, we’ll let you know, and tell you who you can contact if you have any queries.
 At the same time, we’ll tell the agency about your complaint, and seek its explanation.
 If any information has been withheld, the Ombudsman will view it.

 In some cases, it may be necessary for the Ombudsman to consult third parties.
-For instance, where individual privacy is a reason for withholding official information, the Ombudsman is required to consult the Privacy Commissioner.
+For instance, where individual privacy is a reason for withholding official information, the Ombudsman is required to consult the Privacy Commissioner, and may also consult the individual in question.

 After investigating, the Ombudsman will form a provisional opinion on whether your request was handled correctly.
 Anyone adversely affected by that opinion will have an opportunity to comment before a final decision is made.